nestybox/sysbox/docs/procfs-emulation.md

     - Emulate as described below

-  - Bind-mount or remount on "/proc/sys":
+  - Bind-mount or remount on portions of procfs backed by sysbox-fs:

     - Emulate as described below